FRIGHTFUL STORIES

 The ring was presented to the Museum by C.D.E.
 Fortnum in honour of Queen Victoria's Diamond Jubilee in 1897.
 It's one of the remarkable collection of over 800 rings, also by C.D.E.
 Fortnum.
 The collection was given to the Museum with the aim to help us become ‘an institution of the first importance for teaching and illustrating the development of art applied to both small and larger objects’.

-On display in the Arts of the Renaissance, Rings Gallery, 56, 2nd floor.
+Currently not on display (due to the Rings cabinet being renovated in the the Arts of the Renaissance, Rings Gallery, 56)

 WA1897.CDEF.F476